moov-io/iso20022/README.md

       --input string   iso20022 document (valid types are xml, json. default is $PWD/iso20022_document.xml)
 ```

-The output parameter is the full path name to convert new iso20022 message.
+- The `output` parameter represents the full path name for the new iso20022 file.
-The format parameter is supported 3 types that are "json", "xml" and  "iso20022".
+- The `format` parameter determines the output file format and supports “json”, “xml”, and "iso20022".
-The input parameter is source iso20022 message, supported "json", "xml" and  "iso20022".
+- The `input` parameter is the source iso20022 file to be converted, and can be “json”, “xml”, or "iso20022".
-The spec parameter is specification file.
+- The `spec` parameter is the specification file.

-example:
+Example:
 ```
 iso20022 converted --input test/testdata/valid_acmt_v03.json
 ```